Employment contracts in the equine industry

 Again, as soon as a person accepts a short term job role they have a verbal contract with their employer, no matter how short the cover required.
 Both employers and the person concerned must be clear on whether the temporary cover is provided on an employed or self-employed basis, as detailed above.

-The employer must give the groom a ‘Written Statement of Employment Particulars’, to confirm the terms of the employment if their employment is intended to last at least a month or more.
+The employer must give the groom the complete ‘Written Statement of Employment Particulars’, to confirm the terms of the employment if their employment is intended to last at least a month or more.
 This must include:

 - how long a temporary job is expected to last